Sekharpadhi/sekharpadhi/README.md

 ###

 <h4 align="left">
+Hello!
+I am a dedicated student currently diving deep into the fascinating world of data science.
+My passion lies in uncovering insights from data and using these discoveries to solve real-world problems.

 Education
 I am actively pursuing my studies in data science, where I am learning various techniques and tools such as Python,SQL, machine learning algorithms, and data visualization.